soumiiow/rfcs/RFC-0005-dyllib-cpp.md

     None.
 4. Code flow using bullet points or pseudo code as applicable
     1. User is to create a shared library (in the form of a .so or .dylib file) for the UDF they wish to register.
 This is freeform with the noted exception that they follow the velox function registry API to create their UDF.
 This will be noted in the documentation.
 One way to create shared libraries is through CMake using the SHARED keyword in the CMakeLists.txt.
-    2. User will proceed to place their .so/.dylib files into the Plugins folder.
+    2. User will proceed to place their .so/.dylib files into the plugin directory.
     3. Upon running the PrestoServer, we will scan the plugin directory to load the .so/.dylib files dynamically using a call to loadDynamicLibraryFunctions.
 This function uses dlopen() to dynamically load these files.
 5. Any new user facing metrics that can be shown on CLI or UI.
     None.